Biology 401 Cell Biology

-There will be a quiz each weekend in this class (except the weekend after an exam).
-The quizzes will be given on Angel in the folder labeled “Discussion Groups.”
-The quiz will be available on Friday Morning at 8:00 A.M. and I will grade them on Mondays.
-After they are graded you should go back and look at your grade and other people’s answers to prepare for the exams.
+There will be a quiz each weekend in this class (except the weekends after exams).
+The quizzes will be given on Moodle.
+The quiz will be available on Friday morning at 8:00 A.M. and are due Sunday evening at midnight.
+I will grade them on Mondays.
+After they are graded you should go back and look at your grade and check my comments and correct answer to prepare for the exams.

 Attendance in the class is advised.
 Tests will be based on the material presented in class and may differ from the way it is presented in the book.
 Absence from an exam for sickness or death in the immediate family will be excused when documented by infirmary staff, physician or the Office of Student Affairs.
 Do not schedule yourself to be out of town the Thursday before spring break.
 There is a test scheduled for this day and you will not be excused.
 If an exam is missed, notify me, preferably before, but within 5 days after the exam date.
 Students without a test grade after this period will receive a zero for that test.

 The final grade will be based on the three A > 95

 exams during the semester, the final exam, A- 90 - 92

 quizzes (Moodle) and the lab grade.
 B+ 87 - 89

 100 pts.
 Exam #1 B- 80 - 82

 100 pts.
 Exam #2 C+ 77 - 79

 100 pts.
 Exam #3 C 73 - 76